Planning is essential for consistent outcomes

 HARD ON SOFT OPTIONS

 The issue of plastic wear (polyethylene, PE) be that standard or highly cross-linked is a concern.
-There are good manufacturers with proven devices and there are some very poor ones!
+There are good manufacturers with proven devices and there have been some very poor ones!
+Vitamin E Polyethylenes appear to improve wear characteristics but "cold flow" from edge-loading in mal-positioned cups is still a major issue that will likely result in late dislocations and the need for revision and grafting of lytic defects.

 The issue of plastic wear (polyethylene, PE) be that standard or highly cross-linked is a concern.
-There are good manufacturers with proven devices and there are some very poor ones!
+There are good manufacturers with proven devices and there have been some very poor ones!
+Vitamin E Polyethylenes appear to improve wear characteristics but "cold flow" from edge-loading in mal-positioned cups is still a major issue that will likely result in late dislocations and the need for revision and grafting of lytic defects.

 HARD ON HARD OPTIONS